Western Animation: DuckTales the Movie: Treasure of the Lost Lamp

 - No Ontological Inertia: When the genie is made a real boy and thus de-powered, Dijon (who had been transformed into a pig from a wish by the Big Bad) is restored to normal.

 - Not-So-Harmless Villain: Dijon spends the whole first half of the movie as a snivelling pick pocket and toady to Merlock.
 When he succeeds in finding the lamp, Genie convinces him to keep it for himself, assuming he would do far less harm than Merlock.
-He proves to have more of a mean streak than the Genie bargained for however, he wishes for power and fortune, specifically Scrooge's, and arranges the latter to be thrown in prison and his family out on the streets.
+That's accurate, but it turns out that there's a lot of headroom below "less harmful than Merlock."
+He proves to have more of a mean streak than the Genie bargained for; he wishes for power and fortune, specifically Scrooge's, and arranges the latter to be thrown in prison and his family out on the streets.

 - Oh, Crap: While doing through the laser hallway, a stray laser ripped the directions in half.

 - Everyone (but especially Dijon) when Merlock finally gets hold of the lamp.

 - Ominous Floating Castle: Merlock uses the Genie's magic to turn Scrooge's money bin into a Floating Castle that is very ominous.
 It's not floating by design though; Merlock specifically wished to "return home in his new home".
 Scrooge just defeats him before they get to the destination.